xVoid879/HalftoStructuretoWorldNonRandom/README.md

 If you want to go from structure to random world seeds (which is 0-2 world seeds from one structure seed) look at elenaran's program: https://github.com/elenaran/structure_to_random

-Thanks NelS for providing me with the original python scripts for turning a half seed into structure seeds and structure seeds into all possible world seeds.
+Thanks NelS for providing me with the original python scripts for turning a half seed into structure seeds and a structure seed into all possible world seeds.

 https://github.com/nel-s